enjoy-digital/litecompute_sdr_poc/README.md

 It also highligths:
 - `Amaranth` integration: both *FIR Filter* and *FFT* modules are written in the `Amaranth` HDL.
-- **Custom processing: Shows how to insert processing blocks into RX/TX datapaths.
+- **Custom processing**: Shows how to insert processing blocks into RX/TX datapaths.

 Both demonstrations (`acorn` and `litex_m2sdr`) uses the same `sdr_processing` to integrates SDR processing in the RX datapath.